Wiltshire’s Red Barn Solar Farm Pioneers Community Ownership and Green Energy in UK

 Residents in the vicinity will have the preference to purchase shares in this cooperative for as low as £25, subsequently benefiting from approximately 25% savings on their electricity bills, proportionate to their shareholding.

 Sarah Merrick, Chief Executive and Founder of Ripple Energy, expressed her excitement about extending their consumer ownership energy model to Wiltshire.
 She stated, “We're excited to be bringing our consumer ownership energy model to Wiltshire and couldn't have a better partner than Eden Renewables.
-People are concerned about their energy bills going up as well as change, and this is a really simple way for them to tackle both issues.”
+People are concerned about their energy bills going up as well as climate change, and this is a really simple way for them to tackle both issues.”

 The solar farm's design emerged from a collaborative workshop with local residents, known as an “Enquiry by Design.”
 The site encompasses a 47-acre community access area featuring an orchard, woodland pasture, wildflower meadows, seating, and a permissive footpath for access.
 Additionally, the project sets aside land for allotments and an off-lead dog-walking area.
 New permissive footpaths and bridleways will be created to connect with existing Rights of Way, forming circular routes.